OpenClaw on your server.

 Everything is open source.
 Uninstall getbot and your server is unchanged.
 No proprietary agents, no phone-home telemetry.

-🛡️ The getbot security model
+🛡️ The OpenClaw security model

 Your server, your keys